Stichoza/google-translate-php/README.md

  - `413 Request Entity Too Large` response:
    This error means that your input string is too long.
 Google only allows a maximum of 5000 characters to be translated at once.
 If you want to translate a longer text, you can split it to shorter parts, and translate them one-by-one.
  - `403 Forbidden` response:
    This is not an issue with this package.
-Google Translate itself has some problems when it comes to translating some characters.
+Google Translate itself has some problems when it comes to translating some characters and HTML entities.
 See https://github.com/Stichoza/google-translate-php/issues/119#issuecomment-558078133

 ## Disclaimer